What Does Above Grade Mean?

 Why Does It Matter?

 Above grade rooms and sizes matter a lot.
-If you are looking for a home with 4 bedrooms upstairs and a real estate listing showed there were a total of 4 bedrooms, you wouldn’t know if 1, 2 or even 3 of those bedrooms were in the basement!
+If you are looking for a home with four bedrooms upstairs and a real estate listing showed there were a total of four bedrooms, you wouldn’t know if one, two or even three of those bedrooms were in the basement!
 Also, if a total square footage number was given for a home, you might not know that half of it was below grade.
 This could mean that a home you thought was 1000 ft² on the main floor turns out to only be 500 ft² with a 500 ft² basement!

 I have a question: what if your porch has no rails on it and the porch is > 30″ above grade.
 Can you create a retaining wall flower bed and use that as the new above grade level to meet the 30″ requirement